theQRL/documentation/docs/Use/Wallet/Ledger/send-funds.md

 ## Requirements

-- Ledger device with QRL addresses already initilized and funded, connected to your PC
+- Ledger device with QRL addresses already initialized and funded, connected to your PC
 - The QRL Desktop Application Installed on your PC
 - Recipient QRL Address